puppetlabs/puppet-docs/source/puppet/5.2/about_agent.md

 {% partial /puppet-agent/_agent5.x.html %}

->**Note:** [Hiera 5](./hiera_intro.html) is a backwards-compatible evolution of Hiera, which is built into Puppet.
-To provide some backwards-compatible features, it uses the classic Hiera 3 codebase.
+> **Note:** [Hiera 5](./hiera_intro.html) is a backward-compatible evolution of Hiera, which is built into Puppet.
+To provide some backward-compatible features, it uses the classic Hiera 3 codebase.
 This means "Hiera" is still shown as version 3.x in the table above, even though this Puppet version uses Hiera 5.

 ### What `puppet-agent` and Puppet Server are

 We distribute Puppet as two core packages.

 -   `puppet-agent` --- This package contains Puppet's main code and all of the dependencies needed to run it, including [Facter][], [Hiera][], and bundled versions of Ruby and OpenSSL.
 It also includes [MCollective][].
 Once it's installed, you have everything you need to run [the Puppet agent service][agent] and the [`puppet apply` command][apply].
 -   `puppetserver` --- This package depends on `puppet-agent`, and adds the JVM-based [Puppet Server][] application.
 Once it's installed, Puppet Server can serve catalogs to nodes running the Puppet agent service.

 ### How version numbers work